Load-Flow in Multiphase Distribution Networks: Existence, Uniqueness, Non-Singularity and Linear Models: Linear Models

 which gives an \emph{explicit} linear model \eqref{eqn:lin_v} provided by

 and $\ba = \bw$.
-The model \eqref{eqn:lin_rho} can be then obtained using \eqref{eqn:K} as before.
+The model \eqref{eqn:lin_rho} can be then obtained \revvv{by substituting the above expressions for $\bM^Y$ and $\bM^\Delta$ in \eqref{eqn:K}}.
 We next provide an upper bound for the linearization error of the FPL method. \begin{theorem} Suppose that $(\hat{\bv}, \hat{\bs})$ satisfy condition \eqref{eqn:cond1}.
-Let $\bs$ be the vector of power injections that satisfies \eqref{eqn:cond2}, and let $\bv \in \cD_{\rho^\dagger}(\hat{\bv})$ be the corresponding unique load-flow solution as asserted by Theorem \ref{thm:exist_lf}.
+Let $\bs$ be the vector of power injections that satisfies \eqref{eqn:cond2}, and let $\bv \in \cD_\rho(\hat{\bv})$ with $\rho=\rho^\dagger(\hat{\bv},\hat{\bs},\bs)$ be the corresponding unique load-flow solution as guaranteed by Theorem \ref{thm:exist_lf}.
 Then the approximation error of \eqref{eqn:lin_fp} can be upper bounded by

 where

 \end{theorem}